 You’ve done all the research and finally found a job!
 Yes!
 All that hard work is finally paying off.
-Well, health I’m here to share some news with you…the hard work has really just begun.
+Well, I’m here to share some news with you…the hard work has really just begun.
 Getting the new job is the easy part.
 Getting the most from this experience and leveraging your connections in your new role is the real key you need to unlock future success.

-In the first 90 days on a new job (full-time, healing part-time, or seasonal), you’ll want to take a few steps to leave the best lasting impression and create future opportunities for yourself.
+In the first 90 days on a new job (full-time, part-time, or seasonal), you’ll want to take a few steps to leave the best lasting impression and create future opportunities for yourself.

 Ask Questions and Write Down the Answers.
 As a new hire, don’t assume anything and make careless mistakes.
 If you don’t understand, ask a reliable source and jot down the response for future reference.